Statistical Significance – Everything You Need to Know

 Testing for statistical significance

-Testing for statistical significance is vital in quantitative research.
-Researchers conducting quantitative studies analyze their observed data through hypothesis testing.1 Therefore, statistical significance testing is the formal way of assessing the correlation between variables or sets of data.3 Here are guidelines for testing statistical significance.
+Testing for statistical significance is essential in quantitative research.
+Researchers conducting quantitative studies analyze their observed data through hypothesis testing.
+Therefore, statistical significance testing is the formal way of evaluating the correlation between variables or sets of data.
+The following presents guidelines for testing statistical significance:

 Null and alternative hypotheses